mikeg2/EditsExchange/README.md

 # Edits Exchange
-The bulk of the development for editing-focused writing community.
+The bulk of the development for an editing-focused writing community.

 # TODO